Shamima Begum’s husband decries Isis attacks in Europe but still hopes for a caliphate - NewsBreak

 Shamima Begum’s husband decries Isis attacks in Europe but still hopes for a caliphate

-Yago Riedijk, 29, who has admitted to being an Isis fighter, was interviewed from the Kurdish-run al-Roj prison in northern Syria for a documentary in which he shares his views on the jihadis as well as speaking about his marriage to Ms Begum.
+Yago Riedijk, 29, who has admitted to being an Isis fighter, was interviewed from the Kurdish-run al-Roj prison in northern Syria for a documentary in which he shares his views on the jihadists as well as his marriage to Ms Begum.

 Asked about Isis attacks in European countries including Germany and France in recent years, Mr Riedijk said he did not agree with the violence for “a number of reasons”.